 After creating the framework together for handling the process, I moved to the sidelines and let her take responsibility and control for getting things done.
 She procrastinated and sometimes waited until the last minute, but at least she had an idea of the bigger picture for how to handle a complex process.

-3) Make sure you have your own support group.
+3) As a parent, make sure you have your own support group.

 Get perspectives from friends who have already gone through the process.
 As a parent, you need a source to vent to, especially to someone who can really sympathize with what you’re dealing with.
 My best pieces of advice came from parents who were veterans of college planning.
 One friend said, “Don’t nag, just offer your support and when she needs it she’ll ask for it.”
 Another said, “Make sure you talk about other topics not related to testing, applications, college visits, essays and what all her friends are doing for college.”
 The advice was easier said than done, but my friends and sisters helped keep me sane when I thought I might explode with frustration from my daughter’s lack of progress.